 What is a Conversion Fee Agreement?

 The conversion fee agreement is the space in the contract for the contractor where both parties agree to either be paid or pay a certain amount if the contractor goes from contract hire to permanent employee.
 This is a standard part of any contract and the best situation to make sure that all parties are getting what they deserve in any case, even if you don’t plan on hiring a contractor to a permanent position.
+We offer some free conversion fee templates to help steer you in the right direction.

 How does it Work?